AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/data-warehouse-mgr/entity-rel-diag.md

 ---
 # Entity Relationship Diagram

 What is an **[!UICONTROL entity relationship (ER) diagram]**?
 An `ER` diagram is a visualization of tables within a database and how they relate to each other.
-This article contains a few ER diagrams to help you visualize the relationship between a handful of common Commerce database tables.
+This topic contains a few ER diagrams to help you visualize the relationship between a handful of common Commerce database tables.

 >[!NOTE]
 >
->Throughout this article, you see the words **join**, **relationship**, and **path**.
+>Throughout this topic, you see the words **join**, **relationship**, and **path**.
 These words are all used to describe how two tables are connected.

 ## Core Commerce `ER` Diagram